Skip to main content

 • Learn more about accessibilty for data visualizations

-Detailed Guidance for Power BI and Tableau
+Detailed Guidance for Power BI, Tableau, and R Shiny

 Relevant Standards

 Subtitles are encouraged for agency data visualizations (see Health Policy and Analytics [HPA]'s Data Visualization Style Guide 3.0 on the OWL).
 Your subtitle may provide a brief summary of the visual content.
 If it doesn't, we recommend adding additional text that summarizes the visual content in one to three sentences.
 This should supplement, not replace, an alternative format for the data itself.
 In most cases, this means you need both a summary (or subtitle) and an accessible data table for each visualization.
+Enabling data tables for visualizations is discussed further below.

 Blocks of text included in a dashboard often can’t be highlighted, copied, searched, magnified, easily translated, or otherwise customized for readability (a WCAG requirement).
 Dashboard developers are strongly encouraged to embed their dashboards on an OHA website rather than linking to a location on the Tableau or Power BI server, and to move large blocks of text out of dashboards and onto a webpage.
 In this approach, the embedded dashboard presents only the data visualization with its accompanying title and subtitle.
-See San Francisco Digital & Data Service’s article A template for accessible data visualizations and the HA dashboard design standards (on the OWL) more information on this approach.
+See San Francisco Digital & Data Service’s article A template for accessible data visualizations and the HPA dashboard design standards (on the OWL) for more information on this approach.

 Relevant Standards